bitsofcotton/ddpmopt/README.md

 This might be clang's bug.

 # Tips after [pq]redg.
-We recommend you ans us to use: equalize, resize, despeckle, normalize chain.
+We recommend you ans us to use: normalize, goki_check_cc:cleans, despeckle, equalize chain.
 Either or not we select the speed instead of accuracy, shrinking is important to improve output.
 Doing persistent complement doesn't improve enough.

 # Known tips:
 P1I predicts a little rough, this is because taking data invariant and predicting same losts invariant geometric mean on prediction.
 This is avoidable with loop if the map region is decreasing functions.